Create CRM Analytics Apps

 - Show the app around, get ideas for how it could be improved, then use the wizard to create a new version of the app.

-- Dig in to the app.
+- Dig into the app.
 You’ll quickly notice you can change dashboards by selecting different filter options.
-You can personalize it with a few routine data security customizations using Tableau CRM platform functionality.
+You can personalize it with a few routine data security customizations using CRM Analytics platform functionality.
 You can also augment dashboards by adding actions or changing dashboard label names and colors.

 Create Your First App

-- In your Developer Edition org, open Tableau CRM.
+- In your Developer Edition org, open CRM Analytics.
 From the App Launcher ( ), find and select Analytics Studio.
-Make a mental note of this step: Throughout Tableau CRM trails, you have to navigate to Tableau CRM and Tableau CRM apps, and this is the way to do it on the desktop.
+Make a mental note of this step: Throughout CRM Analytics trails, you have to navigate to CRM Analytics and CRM Analytics apps, and this is the way to do it on the desktop.
 The first time you open Analytics Studio, the Welcome screen appears, offering resources to help you get started.
 You can dismiss it now, and open it again anytime from the Help menu.
-Click the question mark at upper right to open the menu.
+Click the question mark in the upper right to open the menu.
 Then select Welcome to Analytics.

-- On the Tableau CRM home page, click the Create button and select App.
+- On the CRM Analytics home page, click the Create button and select App.